 -The first is more theoretical and makes it possible to acquire the basic knowledge and the vocabulary necessary for the understanding of the workshop.

 -The second part is devoted to the discovery of precious stones.
-The Tournaire Maison does not hesitate to break the prejudices that can be on them.
+Maison Tournaire does not hesitate to break the prejudices that can be had on these.
 You will hold in your hands diamonds, sapphires, opals and tanzanites that you can observe at your will thanks to an X10 magnifying glass.

 -The last part allows participants to have direct contact with Tournaire creations because it is dedicated to their presentation.
-Between iconic jewelry such as the alchemy trilogy ring or the French kiss ring and more intriguing jewelry like the archipolis collection, you will discover, accompanied by a gemologist from the house tournaire, the spirit of the house and its values.
+Between iconic jewelry like the trilogy ring Alchimie or the ring French Kiss And more intriguing jewelry like the Archipolis collection, you will discover, accompanied by a gemologist from the Tournaire house, the spirit of the house and its values.

 Thanks to its user -friendly and participative dimension, this workshop will allow you to immerse yourself in the world of jewelry and gemology.

 Gemmologies workshops are offered at a price of € 50 per person on a selection of dates.
-You can contact your nearest Tournaire store for more information.
+You can contact your closest Tournaire store for more information.

-The Tournaire Maison uses the most precious stones to design jewelry of timeless charms.
-Philippe and Mathieu Tournaire Façonnes and creates jewelry with finesse and elegance thanks to the unique jewelry know -how.
+The Tournaire Maison uses the most precious stones to design exceptional jewelry with timeless charms.
+Philippe and Mathieu Tournaire Façonnes and created jewelry with finesse and elegance thanks to the unique know -how of jewelry.

 As far as we can go up, man has always made jewelry.
 Make to mark your passage, to evoke something or to symbolize your success.
 In general, he was fascinated by what he found in nature, especially the beautiful stones.
-But these are only pebbles, chosen for their particular color or shine, which we will then sublimate by size and polishing.
-The value that we attribute to a stone is not necessarily related to its price, it all depends on what value is attributed to it, sentimental or merchant ...
+But these are only pebbles, chosen for their particular color or brilliance, which we will then sublimate by size and polishing.
+The value that is attributed to a stone is not necessarily related to its price, it all depends on what value is attributed to it, sentimental or merchant ...
 Even a common stone can have value, it depends on what She talks to us.
 For example, if two lovers walk on the beach and find a pebble together, it will have much more sentimental value than another stone.
-The price is often synonymous with rarity for a stone, for example, shellfish had a high market value for people who lived in land, because it was rare for those who did not travel.
+The price is often synonymous with rarity for a stone, for example, shellfish had a high market value for people who lived in land, because it was rare for those who were not traveling.

 When I choose a stone, it is not only with the eyes but with the heart too, I choose it simply because it is beautiful.
 It must be its "sparkling" color, that the stone is alive.
 I do not choose a stone for its name but for the optical effect it creates.

-But before presenting you the stones that constitute what I call my color palette, I have to give you the keys to understand how I look at the stones.
-The stones that are used in jewelry are "gems", hence the science that studies these stones holds its name: gemology.
-We consider that all the elements beautiful enough to be mounted in adornments are gems.
+But before I present the stones that constitute what I call my color palette, I have to give you the keys to understand how I look at the stones.
+The stones that are used in jewelry are "gems", hence the science that studies these stones holds its name: Gemmology.
+We consider that all the elements beautiful enough to be mounted in adornment are gems.
 It is important to distinguish between the different types of stones that exist.
 There are obviously natural stones, found by man in nature with their singularity.
 Thanks to the evolution of techniques and research, there are also synthetic stones.
 These are made by humans but have the same physical, chemical and optical properties as their natural model, such as synthetic sapphire for example.

 Finally, there are also imitation stones, that is to say counterfeits of natural stones which can be just both natural and synthetic.
-They imitate its appearance, color and optical effect; But they do not have the chemical or physical properties.
+They imitate its appearance, color and optical effect; But they don't have chemical or physical properties.
 For example, synthetic zirconium oxide is the best known imitation of diamonds, but transparent glass can also be considered an imitation.